burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     // expr is valid, and its type satisfies type-constraint { expr } -> type-constraint;

-    // expr is valid and never throws an exception, and expr type satisfies type constraint { expr } noexcept -> type-constraint;
+    // expr is valid and never throws an exception, and expr type satisfies the type constraint { expr } noexcept -> type-constraint;
   ```